JustOpine/JustOpine/README.md

 JustOpine is a tool to get students talking about current events.
 Through the platform, teachers are able to assign opinion pieces for students to respond to and discuss.

-This project is being completed at [Founders & Coders London](www.foundersandcoders.com).
+The tech team for this project is based at [Founders & Coders London](www.foundersandcoders.com).

 ## Tech Stack